 This specification defines the requirements for a Modular Common Redundant Power Supply (M-CRPS) Data & Sideband Serialization Interface (DSSI) communication protocol along with its different profiles.
-DSSI is a one-wire bi-directional protocol created to avoid the need of a higher pin count output interface connector in the power supply.
-Instead of using individual pints in the output interface connector DSSI is used to serialize those I/O signals and have a host interface in which a MCU or FPGA can be placed to send and retrieve this information and execute the appropriate action.
+DSSI is a single-wire half-duplex protocol created to avoid the need for a higher pin count output interface connector in the power supply.
+Instead of using individual pins on the output interface connector, DSSI is used to serialize those I/O signals to be consumed by a host MCU or FPGA.